Organization of the Luftwaffe (1933–1945): Anti-aircraft units

 Luftwaffe controlled the bulk of German anti-aircraft artillery (commonly called Flak) since the 1930s.
 The smallest tactical unit of anti-aircraft artillery was a battery (Batterie).
-Battery usually had four to six guns.
+A battery usually had four to six guns.
 The larger unit was a battalion (Flak-Abteilung), composed of three to five gun batteries and a searchlight battery.
 Battalions would be "light" (leichte), "mixed" (gemischte), or "heavy" (schwere), referring to the size of guns in their batteries.
-Flak guns in use were in two light calibers and three heavy calibers – light 20 mm and 37 mm; and the heavy 88 mm, 105 mm, and 128 mm.
+Flak guns in use were in two light calibres and three heavy calibres – light 20 mm and 37 mm; and the heavy 88 mm, 105 mm, and 128 mm.

-The battalions were variously organized into regiments (Flak-Regimenter), brigades (Flak-Brigaden e.g. Flak-Brigade XIX), divisions (Flak-Divisionen, e.g. 27.
-Flak-Division) and flak corps (Flakkorps), although the hierarchy was neither very strict or very stable throughout the history.
+The battalions were variously organised into regiments (Flak-Regimenter), brigades (Flak-Brigaden e.g. Flak-Brigade XIX), divisions (Flak-Divisionen, e.g. 9.
+Flak-Division) and Flak Corps (Flakkorps), although the hierarchy was neither very strict or very stable throughout the history.

 Over the course of the war, the continuous attacks by first RAF, then USAAF bombers on German cities led to increases in the number of flak units deployed in Germany.
 Late in the war, AA units were bolstered by the use of foreigners and German youths.
 There were a total of 29 flak divisions.
-Each division generally consisted of five flak regiments, one searchlight regiment, three motorized flak transport battalions, one communications battalion, and supply troops.
+Each division generally consisted of five flak regiments, one searchlight regiment, three motorised flak transport battalions, one communications battalion, and supply troops.
 The number of transport battalions varied depending on location and need of transport of the divisions.
-The first of these was formed in Berlin on 1 July 1938 as the Air Defense Command (Luftverteidigungskommando) but later renamed as 1st.
-Flak Division.
+The first of these was formed in Berlin on 1 July 1938 as the Air Defence Command (Luftverteidigungskommando) but later renamed as 1st Flak Division.

 Paratroops

 One of the unique characteristics of the Luftwaffe (as opposed to independent air forces of other nations), was the possession of an organic paratrooper force; the Fallschirmjäger.
 These were established in 1938.
 They saw action in their proper role during 1940–1941, most notably in the capture of the Belgian Army fortress at Eben–Emael and the Battle of the Netherlands in May 1940.
 They also took part in the invasion of Crete in May 1941.
 More than 4,000 Fallschirmjäger were killed during the Crete operation.
 Consequently, these forces were only used for smaller-scale operations, such as the successful rescue of Benito Mussolini, the then-deposed dictator of Italy, in 1943.
-Fallschirmjäger formations were used as standard infantry in all theaters of the war.
+Fallschirmjäger formations were used as standard infantry in all theatres of the war.

-Armored Paratroop Division
+Armoured Paratroop Division

 As the Prussian Minister of the Interior, Göring formed an elite police force in early 1933.
 It consisted of 400 men with its headquarters in Berlin.
 After several name changes within the following six months, it was named the Landespolizeigruppe General Göring.
 During the next two years, it grew to become the Regiment General Göring.
 After the formation of the Luftwaffe was announced, Göring transferred this unit to the German air arm.
 At that time, it consisted of the following units: